askap-vast/vast-tools/BUILDLIGHTCURVES.md

 optional arguments:
-  -h, --help            show this help message and exit --no-plotting         Write lightcurves to file without plotting (default:
+  -h, --help            show this help message and exit --no-plotting         Write lightcurves to file without plotting (default: False) --quiet               Turn off non-essential terminal output. (default: False) --debug               Turn on debug output. (default: False) --min-points MIN_POINTS
-                        False)
-  --quiet               Turn off non-essential terminal output. (default:
-                        False)
-  --debug               Turn on debug output. (default: False) --min-points MIN_POINTS
-                        Minimum number of epochs a source must be covered by (default: 2)
+                        Minimum number of epochs a source must be covered by (default:
+                        2)
   --min-detections MIN_DETECTIONS
-                        Minimum number of times a source must be detected (default: 1)
-  --mjd                 Plot lightcurve in MJD rather than datetime. (default:
+                        Minimum number of times a source must be detected (default: 1) --mjd                 Plot lightcurve in MJD rather than datetime. (default: False) --grid                Turn on the 'grid' in the lightcurve plot. (default: False)
-                        False)
 ```